GlobalyHub/Task-Assessments/Internship Frondend Task.md

 # Software Engineer Intern (Front End) - Task Assessment
 Write your answers in plain text for the general questions.
 If the questions require you to write code, please attach the files with the file name like ‘JS_QuestionNumber’ or attach the codepen, codesandbox, jsfiddle or any online code editor links with the same name.
 Please attempt all the HTML/JS questions and the general questions.
 Please do not copy and paste answers.

-Please complete and submit all tasks/answers by due date to careers@introcept.co.
+Please attempt the following assessment and share your task repository by completing task submission form here - http://nepal.introcept.co/job-application-task-submission/.

 ## General Questions
 1. What excites or interests you about coding?
 What did you learn this week?